Horn & Hardart

-By introducing Philadelphia to New Orleans-style coffee (blended with chicory), which Hardart promoted as their "gilt-edge" brew, they made their tiny luncheonette a local attraction.
+By introducing Philadelphia to New Orleans-style coffee, which Hardart promoted as their "gilt-edge" brew, they made their tiny luncheonette a local attraction.
 News of the coffee spread, and the business flourished.
 They incorporated as the Horn & Hardart Baking Company in 1898.

 At its peak the company operated in excess of 100 restaurants, as well as a popular chain of retail outlets.
 The lack of a succession plan, changing demographics, the rapid rise of fast food chains, and poor strategic decisions from the early 1960s on were too much to overcome and the last restaurant was closed in 1991.